earth-metabolome-initiative/mass-spec-gym-mgf-conversion/README.md

 The output is `converted/GeMS_A10/GeMS_A10.mgf.part-*.mgf.zst`, with 1,000,000
 input rows per part.
-The conversion filters invalid spectra, caps each spectrum to 40 peaks, and removes SPLASH duplicates.
+The conversion filters invalid spectra, caps each spectrum to top k peaks (100, 60 and 40), and removes SPLASH duplicates.